What Exactly is Coconut Oil

 In relation to the personal care sector, Coconut Oil is often cited as the best oil to suit the saponification process.
 The natural foaming properties of Coconut Oil are unmatched, and it is also a great ingredient to add hardness to soap bars.
 Coconut Oil can also be used to create liquid soap with effective skin cleansing properties.

-Here at Stephenson Personal Care, we have been using Coconut Oil in our formulations for years.
-Our Melt and Pour Soap Bases - Crystal PF and Cosmos certified, Crystal Organic Melt & Pour (OMP) are both made using Coconut Oil.
+Here at Stephenson, we have been using Coconut Oil in our formulations for years.
+Our Melt and Pour Soap Bases - Crystal Rapeseed & Coconut and COSMOS certified, Crystal Organic Melt & Pour (OMP) are both made using Coconut Oil.

 If you have any questions or would like further information on how we use Coconut Oil in our formulations, then please let us know by filling out the enquiry form here.